Biography - Dr. M.J Willis, BSc, PhD, MIEE CEng

 I am one of the older people on the net, having been born in early 1964.
 So old I can remember when the Sinclair ZX80 was pretty neat, £100 and able to run a nuclear power station.
 I can't remember what I was doing when John Kennedy died, I am not that old.
 I do remember going to see the film 2001, when it first came out.
 I didn't understand it at all.

 My family moved to Horwich, near Bolton, Lancs in the early 1980s and I lived there for a while too.
 I moved South in 1986 to the University of Surrey, where I stayed until moving to the Rutherford Appleton Laboratory in 1996.
+I now live in South Oxfordshire which is a nice area.
+I used to live in the North West of England, where it is nice too.
+It rains much less here in Oxfordshire, but the cost of living is higher.

+I am now working on modeling things pertinent to radio wave propagation and on radio systems engineering.
 My main hobby is amateur radio.
 I enjoy building equipment more than using it, so I am not very active on the air.
 I mainly go for VHF upwards, but I recently started on 10m as my site is not good for VHF.
-I also listen to music quite a bit.
-I have wide musical tastes, but not including anything naff.
-I like to ski as well, when I get the chance.